The Best Defense Is a Good Documentation Offense

 - Describe those particular issues that require documentation in the medical record.

-- Discuss the emerging documentation concerns regarding the faxing and computerization of records.
+- Discuss the emerging documentation concerns regarding electronic records.

 - Determine documentation do's and don'ts.

 - Compare differences in documentation issues that are specific to nurses versus certified nursing assistants.

 - Evaluate the medical record documentation issues in selected legal cases.